-Spring Hill School District
+Spring Hill School District Request: \$13,560

-The DAC recommends the Spring Hill School District be awarded \$13,560 to support Peer Assistance and Leadership (PAL), Character Counts, school counselors, and social workers at elementary schools; Project Alert, Students Against Destructive Decisions (SADD), health courses, school counselors, and social workers in middle schools; and AlcoholEdu, SADD, PAL, health courses, school counselors, and social workers in high schools.
+The DAC recommends the Spring Hill School District be awarded \$13,560, level funding with 2022, to support Peer Assistance and Leadership (PAL), Character Counts, school counselors, and social workers at elementary schools; Project Alert, Students Against Destructive Decisions (SADD), health courses, school counselors, and social workers in middle schools; and AlcoholEdu, SADD, PAL, health courses, school counselors, and social workers in high schools.

-Results Projected: The goal of the program is prevention of substance use in students at all levels of education.
+Results Projected: The goal is prevention of substance use in students at all levels of education.
 As a result, students will show knowledge gained in three key areas, including: Know Your Influences, Brain & Body, and Smart Decisions.
 All PAL student leaders will be trained by a licensed PAL trainer and Johnson County Mental Health Center and will be equipped to support their peers in making positive decisions, increasing protective factors, and reducing risk factors throughout the district.
 The Kansas Communities that Care survey will also be utilized to demonstrate the effectiveness of the district's education, prevention, and intervention program.
 The social worker will continue to provide detailed reports based on the support given to students.
 Along with this support, the social worker will provide data regarding the number of students that were referred to other organizations for additional substance use assessment, intervention, and/or treatment.
-During the 2022-23 school year the district anticipates serving 2,750 students through ATF supported programs.
+During the 2023 school year the district anticipates serving 2,845 students through ATF supported programs.

-Outcomes Achieved During 2020: In SY 2020, 205 students engaged in AlcoholEdu; pre and post-assessments indicated knowledge gains across all metrics.
+Outcomes Achieved During 2021: In SY 2021, 205 students engaged in AlcoholEdu; pre and postassessments indicated knowledge gains across all metrics.
 PALs students received training about how to handle tough situations, including peer pressure to use drugs and alcohol, and when it is appropriate to involve adults in dealing with an issue.
-Despite only being in in-person classes in

-January and February of 2020, PALs students worked with over 800 students, including 110 who reported being impacted by substance abuse.
-The Mental Health Social Worker provided evaluation, referral, and counseling.
-During SY 2020, the social worker met with 56 students in middle and high school; 38% of middle school students and 65% of high school students reported being impacted by substance abuse (themselves, family members or both).
+These PALs students then met monthly with peers to provide support, working with over 250 other students, including 56 who reported being impacted by substance use.
+The Mental Health Social Worker provided evaluation, referral, and counseling for mental health and substance use related issues.
+During SY 2021, the social worker met with 63 students in middle and high school; 41% of whom reported being impacted by substance abuse (themselves, family members or both).
 When appropriate, students were referred to outside therapy to further reduce their risk of future substance abuse or to counseling or treatment for substance abuse.

 Note: Gardner Edgerton School District has not applied for ATF funding since 2015 but has access to AlcoholEdu through Johnson County Mental Health Prevention Services.
-Shawnee Mission School District did not request funding for 2022 but will continue utilizing AlcoholEdu.
+Shawnee Mission School District did not request funding for 2023 but will continue utilizing AlcoholEdu and participates in quarterly meetings with other ATF funding recipients.